-• LRTP: This document serves as the transportation planning vision for the region.
-Mobility2040, the Update for 2020 includes highway-related Major Infrastructure projects listed in 5-year bands.
-The PBPP aspects of the LRTP have evolved and are included based on the federal requirements of Safety Performance Measures (PM1), Bridge & Pavement Performance Measures (PM2) and System Performance, Freight & Air Quality Performance Measures (PM3).
+• LRTP: This document represents the transportation planning vision for the region.
+2050 Connections includes highway-related Major Infrastructure (MI) projects listed in 5-year bands.
+The PBPP aspects of the LRTP have evolved and are included based on the federal requirements of Safety Performance Measures (PM1), Bridge and Pavement Performance Measures (PM2) and NHS System Performance, Freight and Air Quality Performance Measures (PM3).
 Additional information on PM1, PM2, and PM3 can be found in Task 2.4.
-The new LRTP will be in development during the FFY 2023 program year.